Razer's Huntsman Elite keyboard uses the speed of light in each key

-Looking for a gaming keyboard that's fast, as in, speed-of-light fast?
+Looking for a gaming keyboard that's fast, like, speed-of-light fast?
 Check out the Razer Huntsman.

-On Thursday, Razer released its Huntsman keyboard line, which includes the Razer Huntsman and Razer Huntsman Elite.
-Both keyboards come with Razer's new opto-mechanical switches.
+On Thursday, Razer unveiled its new Huntsman keyboard line, which includes the Razer Huntsman and Razer Huntsman Elite.
+Both keyboards come with Razer's new optomechanical switches.

-Razer claims that its opto-mechanical switches can detect when a key is pressed 30 percent faster than the mechanical switches found in traditional clicky keyboards.
-That's because (as the name implies) the opto-mechanical switches use optical technology with infrared light beams to register each keystroke.
+Razer says these switches can detect when a key is pressed 30 percent faster than the mechanical switches found in traditional clicky keyboards.
+That's because, as the name implies, optomechanical switches use optical technology with infrared light beams to register each keystroke.

-One way to make a keyboard faster is to shorten the keys (since that reduces the distance the key has to travel to register each press).
-But this sacrifices the tactile response and feel of the keyboard.
-Since the opto-mechanical switches don't require Razer to shorten the keys to get faster speeds, the company claims they feel the same as its Razer Green switches -- and fewer moving parts may mean less wear and tear over the years.
+One way to make a keyboard faster is to shorten the keys, since that reduces the distance the key has to travel to register each press.
+But that sacrifices the tactile response and feel of the keyboard.
+Since optomechanical switches don't require Razer to shorten the keys to get faster speeds, the company claims they feel the same as its Razer Green switches -- and fewer moving parts may mean less wear and tear over the years.

-The HP Omen Sequencer is another gaming keyboard that uses opto-mechanical switches.
-It's expected to release in July.
+The HP Omen Sequencer is another gaming keyboard that uses optomechanical switches.
+It's expected to go on sale in July.

 The Razer Huntsman is the base model of the Huntsman duo.
-It costs $150/£150/AU$250 and comes with Razer's opto-mechanical keys, customizable Razer Chroma backlights and a 100 million keystroke lifespan.
-The Razer Huntsman Elite is the souped-up version that also includes an ergonomic wrist rest and a multi-functional digital dial for adjusting things like brightness or volume.
-The Razer Huntsman Elite costs $200/£200/AU$340.
+It costs $150, £150 or AU$250 and comes with Razer's optomechanical keys, customizable Razer Chroma backlights and a lifespan of 100 million keystrokes.
+The Razer Huntsman Elite is the souped-up version, adding an ergonomic wrist rest and a multifunctional digital dial for adjusting things like brightness or volume.
+The Razer Huntsman Elite costs $200, £200 or AU$340.

 You can check out Razer's promo video for the Huntsman Elite below.